 - Also see "Swimmer's Ear."

-HYDROHere are hydrotherapy treatments mentioned in the author's book, Water Therapy Manual (see order sheet):
+HYDROHere are hydrotherapy treatments mentioned in the author's book, Water Therapy Manual (see book store):

 Irrigation of the Ear: A lean rubber tube is used to gently (gently!) introduce a flow of water onto the outer ear.
 The water is never applied with any pressure!
 It flows to the ear and out to the side.
 The temperature may be from 100o to 120o F., depending upon the effect desired.
 The source of water should be on a level with the top of the head (to maintain only a slight pressure).
 Never use force, because perforation of the ear often exists; and serious injury could result from introduction of water, with any degree of force, into the middle ear.
 The head should be inclined to the side as the water is applied.